 I like the rustic, neutral farmhouse look, naturally, the combination of wood and black give it that country feel.
 Adding some black and red to raw wood just screams Christmas country crafts!
 Perfect for the farmhouse style.

 Below are the products I used to make my DIY Christmas country crafts for my front porch.
-I liked it well enough to even display it in home as well.
+Iy can even be used inside the home as well.
 Wouldn’t it be cute on a fireplace mantel?

 - Felt table decor from the Dollar General Store